Bencepapa/gilistair/README.md

 - Eat food to grow
 - Died worms turn white becoming obstacle for a while
 - Eat the Triforce to become invicible and clean dead worms
+- Split a worm or myself in half when invicible - controlling two worms at the same time